 Christopher is interested in how individual patient and provider narratives interface and influence each other, as they relate to quality of health service delivery.
 Examining this intersection provides evidence for improving both patient experience, provider efficacy, and healthcare team dynamics.
 My other area of interest is global health, particularly psychosocial barriers such as social/cultural stigma and health belief models.
-After completing Social Foundations of Health, he plans to backpack through Europe.
-Then, I will pursue an MD/MPH degree.

 Her research interests focus on racial and ethnic health disparities focusing more specifically on men’s health.
 Katie hopes to apply this in a local and global setting.
 She plans to work in clinical medicine after obtaining her masters.

 Jessica is interested in how social determinants of health impact health equity and poverty.
 By exploring the relationship between global health, economic development and health policy, her research endeavors seek to improve health outcomes at the community level.
 Her more specific interests include food policy, nutrition and obesity, how immigration impacts health, and healthcare reform.

 His research interests are cultural constructs of health, medical technologies, disability studies, and mental and physical health disparities.
 After the MHS 4+1 program, Robert intends to pursue a career in clinical medicine.